-- ½ kilo of beef meat (or goat, if you like.
+- ½ kilo of beef (or goat meat, if you like.
 If none, replace with chicken or turkey)

 - ½ kilo of shaki

-- 2 frozen mackerels of a medium size (you can take roasted if you like)
+- 2 frozen mackerels of medium size (you can use roasted ones if you like)

-- 1 to 3 cubes of Maggi (to your personal taste)
+- 1 to 3 cubes of Maggi (to your liking)